grow/grow-ext-kintaro/README.md

 - Names should be singular (for Collections, Schemas, and Fields).
 For example, if you have a repeated field for blog post tags, the field name should be **Tag** (not Tags).
 - Reusable content should be placed into its own Collection, and then embedded within Documents via **ReferenceFields**.
 - Kintaro does not support multiple schemas per collection, so if you would like to use Kintaro for pages, it is best to create one collection per page type.

+### Translations

+Kintaro supports field translation.
+Simply mark a field as **"translatable"** within the schema editor and the field will be available for translation.
+When content is synchronized to Grow, the field name is suffixed with `@` – indicating it should be extracted for translation.
+Content managed in Kintaro can then be extracted per the normal translation process with Grow – leveraging PO files and external translators.